 Human behavior is exceptionally complicated at times.
 It’s influenced by many interacting forces.

 Some of the causes of behavior lie in the genetic blueprint that designed our brains, but much of behavior is influenced by people’s personal experiences, how they were raised, and the influence of other people, social groups, and culture.

 In trying to understand behavior, psychological scientists struggle to make sense of that large amount of complexity via their research studies, which, however, can only tackle a limited number of variables at a time.

 Although it’s relatively easy for researchers to design studies in which they measure many variables and analyze the relationships among them, those kinds of studies usually don’t provide definitive evidence about the causes of puzzling behaviors.

-The problem is that, even when we find that variables are related to each other, we often can’t identify which variables actually cause people’s reactions.
+The problem is that, even when we find that variables are related to each other, we often can’t identify which variables cause people’s reactions.

 For example, we know a tremendous amount about the characteristics of people who develop problems with alcohol.
 We know about their backgrounds, experiences, personalities, and even their genetic profiles.